 Ego demands the teammate’s Decision-Maker to accept that the “they-can’t-change” illusion as their truth.

 That means the Ego wants Reason is a mythological character and symbolic guide who shows you how to think and behave in a Right-Minded way.
 As your Right-Minded teacher, Reason helps you differentiate and choose between Right-Minded and wrong-minded attitudes and behaviors. [i.e. the truth] to come to it and accept this illusion as true.

 Reason does not comply, because Reason knows every teammate can change their mind.

 When a teammate struggles, they need to learn to bring their illusion of themselves to the forgiving nature of truth.
 When they do that, Reason’s positive intuition is more readily heard and available to help the teammate.

-Now, the teammate’s Decision-Maker finds new solutions.
+Now, the teammate’s The Right Choice Model uses the term “Decision-Maker” to describe the part of you that chooses to listen to Ego or Reason. finds new solutions.
 They successfully change their mind.
 Because they change their thoughts, they will easily change their behavior.
 Moreover, they recover from their struggles.

 When you try to bring truth to illusions, you are trying to make illusions real, and keep them by justifying your belief in them.
 (ACIM, T-17.I.5:4)

 Work Agreements – living them means everything